Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 ### Step 2: Rolling Dice

-During 1 hour of fishing, you can attempt up to 3 fishing rolls.
+During 1 hour of fishing, you can fish up to 2 times.
 For each attempt, roll **five :die-d6: d6s**.
-You may reroll dice up to a number of times equal to your Wisdom (Survival) modifier.

-- You may reroll the same die multiple times.
+You may reroll dice up to a number of times equal to your **Wisdom (Survival) modifier**.
+You may reroll the same die multiple times.

-- After all rerolls, keep the final results for each die.
+After all rerolls, keep the final results for each die.

 ### Step 3: Calculating Overall Score